-Suspended growth process is also known as "activated sludge" or extended aeration, which is typically the same process used in a municipal wastewater treatment plant.
+The suspended growth process is also known as "activated sludge" or extended aeration.
+This is typically the same process used in a municipal wastewater treatment plant.
 Individual home wastewater treatment units of this type are more commonly known as Aerobic Treatment Units or ATU’s.

 Aerobic Treatment Unit Characteristics

 There are a number of these types of units that are approved by the State of Wisconsin that are currently being used in Kenosha County.
 Typically these ATU’s have the following characteristics: